seiwaldm/strapi-starter-v4/README.md

+# Watch out - .env-File included for maximum ease of use in class - do not use in production!

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.